GNazario180/RPG_Skill_Tree_System/README.md

 * Make skills actually do something instead of just printing descriptions.
 * Add classes such as, mage, warrior, cleric, etc.
-* Add class specific skills, the have extra requirements to unlock.
+* Add class specific skills, that have extra requirements to unlock.